10. Amoco Cadiz, 1978 (1.6 million barrels)

 On August 6th, 1983, a Spanish oil tanker, the MT Castillo de Bellver, carrying nearly 250,000 tons of light crude oil caught fire and sank in the Saldanha Bay off the coast of South Africa.
 The cause of this fire was unknown but the rescue workers managed to rescue the crew of the ship before it sunk into the ocean, 40 kilometers from the nearest coast.
 Luckily, however, though large volumes of oil were spilled into the ocean, the currents carried the oil seaward, causing little harm to the beaches.
 The animal casualties resulting from this disaster was also low and the worst fate was met by about 1,500 gannets who were badly oiled from this oil spill disaster.

-The Iran-Iraq war in the 1980s witnessed several oil spills occurring in the Persian Gulf.
-One of the worst oil spills occurred in 1983 when an oil tanker crashed into an offshore oil platform in the Persian Gulf, destabilizing the oil platform, triggering the release of about 80 million gallons of oil into the sea.
+The Iran-Iraq war in the 1980s witnessed several oil spills in the Persian Gulf.
+One of the worst oil spills occurred in 1983 when an oil tanker crashed into an offshore oil platform in the Persian Gulf, destabilizing the oil platform and triggering the release of about 1.9 million barrels of oil into the sea.
 The raging war between the fighting factions halted remediation efforts and it was not until seven months after the oil spill that the exposed oil well was capped to prevent further release of oil into the Persian Gulf.
 The capping event of the oil well resulted in the death of 11 people.

-The Persian Gulf oil spill, the worst oil spill in history was unfortunately caused by the deliberate act of man rather than accidental spillage.
-The loading of between 5 and 10 million barrels of oil (as much as 300 million gallons of oil) into the Persian Gulf was initiated by Iraqi soldiers retreating from Kuwait, as a revengeful war tactic.
-The soldiers set to fire several oil wells in Kuwait’s deserts and opened the valves of oil rigs and wells owned by Kuwait that spilled huge volumes of oil into the Persian Gulf.
+The Persian Gulf oil spill of 1991 was one of the worst oil spills in history.
+It was unfortunately caused by the deliberate act of man rather than accidental spillage.
+The loading of between 5 and 10 million barrels of oil (as much as 300 million gallons of oil) into the Persian Gulf was initiated by Iraqi soldiers retreating from Kuwait as a revengeful war tactic.
+The soldiers set fire to several oil wells in Kuwait’s deserts and opened the valves of oil rigs and wells owned by Kuwait that spilled huge volumes of oil into the Persian Gulf.
 This thoughtless action spoiled vast tracts of coastal habitat in Kuwait and Saudi Arabia and had catastrophic effects on marine populations of several rare and endangered species.